Sage-Bionetworks/DCA-Data-Ingress-Docs/update-existing-metadata.md

    * provide metadata for files that have been added to your dataset

 _In this how-to, we'll be using an example `clinical` dataset named `Clinical Family History` located in a Synapse Project called `HTAN HCA immune cells census`.
-This dataset already has a dataset that's been annotated with metadata._
+This is a dataset that's been annotated previously._

 1. Access the [Data Curator app](https://www.synapse.org/#!Wiki:syn20681266/ENTITY)
     - If you are prompted to login to Synapse, please use your Synapse account (or associated Google account).